gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 Automatic Alert for Identifying Overdue Invoices

-Apps target those challenges that are faced by multiple clients, 30+ apps today, across 8 flywheel offerings, targeting business outcomes for clients.
-Accenture collaborated to create the apps Intelligent Collections, Payables Optimizer, Disputes Predictor and Provision Predictor for Finance and Accounting to optimize working capital.
+Apps target those challenges that are faced by multiple clients, 30+ apps today, across 8 flywheel offerings, targeting business outcomes for clients.  collaborated to create the apps Intelligent Collections, Payables Optimizer, Disputes Predictor and Provision Predictor for Finance and Accounting to optimize working capital.
 Intelligent Collections app provides descriptive analytics on accounts receivables and has the potential to increase in cash collection by 10 - 25%.
 Payables Optimizer app provides descriptive analytics on accounts payable and has the potential to reduce Travel and Expenses costs by 3-5%.
 Disputes Predictor uses binary logistic regression to analyze historical receivables and payments data and has the potential to reduce disputes by up to 10-20%.
 Provision Predictor app helps the CFO in giving better guidance on profit and loss numbers has the potential to improve provision prediction to 10-20%.

 --------------------

 Duplicate Payments Analytics

-Finance & Accounting Analytics helps clients optimize working capital, improve cash collections & discount capture rates and reduce invoice dispute, across entire function.
-Accenture with the available apps like T&E Compliance Analytics utilized analytical models to automatically identify the non-compliance with travel and expense policies, infusing ethical behaviour and cost savings.
+Finance & Accounting Analytics helps clients optimize working capital, improve cash collections & discount capture rates and reduce invoice dispute, across entire function. with the available apps like T&E Compliance Analytics utilized analytical models to automatically identify the non-compliance with travel and expense policies, infusing ethical behaviour and cost savings.
 And with the Payables Optimizer app prevented losses due to missed discounts and contractual penalties, identified and retrieved excess/duplicate payments from vendors, through right strategy.
 These eventually helped to reduce travel & expenses cost, improve compliance, improve discount capture by 10 - 20%, reduce duplicate payments by 15 -20%.

 --------------